Daphnis et Chloé

-Daphnis et Chloé is a 1912 symphonie chorégraphique, or choreographic symphony, for orchestra and wordless chorus by Maurice Ravel.
+Daphnis et Chloé is a 1912 ballet and orchestral concert work, subtitled symphonie chorégraphique (choreographic symphony), for orchestra and wordless chorus by Maurice Ravel.
 It is in three main sections, or parties, and a dozen scenes, most of them dances, and lasts just under an hour, making it the composer's longest work.
-In effect it is a ballet, and it was first presented as such.
-But it is more frequently given as a concert work, either complete or excerpted, vindicating Ravel's own description above.
+It premiered as a ballet, but it is more frequently given as a concert work, either complete or excerpted.

 The dance scenario was adapted by choreographer Michel Fokine from a pastoral romance by the Greek writer Longus thought to date from the 2nd century AD, recounting the love between the goatherd Daphnis and the shepherdess Chloé.
 Scott Goddard in 1926 published a commentary on the changes to the story Fokine had to apply in order to make the scenario workable.

 Composition and premiere

 Ravel began to write the score in 1909 after a commission from impresario Sergei Diaghilev for his Ballets Russes, completing it some months before the premiere of the staged work.
-This took place at the Théâtre du Châtelet in Paris on 8 June 1912, with sets designed by Léon Bakst, choreography by Fokine, and the orchestra conducted by Pierre Monteux.
+This took place at the Théâtre du Châtelet in Paris on 8 June 1912, with sets designed by Léon Bakst, choreography by Fokine, and the Orchestre Colonne conducted by Pierre Monteux.
 Tamara Karsavina and Vaslav Nijinsky danced the shepherdess and goatherd.